oracle-livelabs/multicloud/verrazzano/install-verrazzano/install-verrazzano.md

 In this lab, you will:

-* Install the Verrazzano platform operator.
+* Install the Verrazzano command-line tool.
 * Install the development (`dev`) profile of Verrazzano.
 * Verify the successful Verrazzano installation.